-3-5 years experience in higher education setting.
+Experience in a higher education setting.
 Experience with training development and facilitation.
 Experience with policy development and implementation.
 Direct experience providing support for diversity and inclusion initiatives.
-Extensive knowledge of federal and state civil rights legislature and compliance regulations.

 Current criminal record/child abuse clearances will be required if offered the position and in order to be employed at the College.
 The three clearances are Pennsylvania Child Abuse History Clearance, Pennsylvania State Police Criminal Records Check, and Federal Bureau of Investigations (FBI) Criminal Background Check.
 The College has provided instructions on how to obtain these clearances and are available here

 , selecting "HR Forms and Documents" from the left menu and locating the link named "CCAC Instructions on Clearances.